tweedegolf/storage-abstraction/README.md

 ### <a name='configuration-object'></a>Configuration object

-The configuration object should implement the interface `IConfig`:
+The configuration object should extend the interface `IConfig`:

 ```typescript
 interface IConfig {